Hike at a Glance

 Porongurup National Park is a 26.21 square kilometer park nestled in Western Australia's Great Southern region.
 The park's heart lies in the Porongurup Range, the ancient core of a mountain range formed over 1.2 billion years ago.
 This range is part of the Southwest Biodiversity Hotspot, one of the world's most diverse ecological zones.

 The Porongurup Range is a sight to behold.
 Massive granite domes rise 670 meters, with Devils Slide standing as the highest peak.
-Castle Rock (558 meters) offers breathtaking panoramic views from the thrilling Granite Skywalk, a steel viewing platform jutting out from the rock face.
+Castle Rock (558 meters) offers breathtaking panoramic views from the exciting Granite Skywalk, a steel viewing platform jutting out from the rock face.

 Hikers will find plenty to explore in Porongurup National Park.
 Trails lead to various peaks and traverse the range, offering stunning scenery, diverse flora, and abundant birdlife.
 The park boasts incredible biodiversity.
 Over 750 native plant species thrive in this compact area, making it a wildflower haven in spring and early summer.
 Look for vibrant displays of Bluebells, Wattles, and orchids.
 The towering Karri trees are another magnificent sight.
 Animal life includes colorful robins, shy treecreepers, kangaroos, and wallabies.
 Rock climbers will also find a challenge in the park's ancient granite domes.